FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Rounds continue until all squads are fully filled.

-Once selected, a player becomes an exclusive asset of that team.
+A selected player becomes an exclusive asset of that team.
 This is the only moment in the season when every player is available to everyone at the same time.

 3. Setting Your Lineup Before Each Gameweek